 It was the two of them, together.
 It always had been.
 I’d seen it and not let myself believe it, because I thought so little of her as a person.
-Because I saw her as pretentious, shallow, snide even, because I saw through her, and had seen him as a hero.
-But then why shouldn’t she be snide, he’d chosen her, after all, to be his new girl.
-They would have five kids together, and it would make her even more unbearably smug.
+Because I saw her as pretentious, shallow, snide.
+Because I saw through her, and had seen him as a hero.
+But then, why shouldn’t she be snide?
+He’d chosen her, after all, to be his new girl.
+They would have five kids together.
+It would make her even more unbearably smug.
 When you truly love someone, you wish them well, even if that happiness doesn’t include you.
 I wanted to be angry, to hate her.
 But I don’t.
 I wish them well.
 I really do.

 What good is any of that?
 I wish them well.

 I was getting a bit rusty at the “flash fiction.”